-If you feel like as if your mind is cluttered with thoughts and obstacles, you’d be surprised at how doing something so simple like “having a good clear out” really helps to clear your mind.
+If you feel as if your creative mind is cluttered with thoughts and obstacles, you’d be surprised at how doing something so simple like “having a good clear out” really helps to clear your mind.

-Otherwise you just have to find the things that will inspire you and make you want to get creative with blog writing.
+Otherwise, you just have to find the things that will inspire you and make you want to get creative with blog writing.

-What I’ve learned over the years with experimenting with different habits and methods of blogging, in particular blog writing, is that at the end of the day, blogging is supposed to be enjoyable.
+What I’ve learned over the years with experimenting with different habits and methods of blogging, in particular, blog writing, is that at the end of the day, blogging is supposed to be enjoyable.

-Yes even if you’re blogging for your business.
+Yes, even if you’re blogging for your business.

-If you look at the state of blogging today from a broad angle, it would seem as if that everyone has taken the darn thing way too seriously.
+If you look at the state of blogging today from a broad angle, it would seem as if everyone has taken the darn thing way too seriously.